Wings (1966 film): Plot

 While visiting a friend, Nadezhda has a chance to sit in one of the airfield's Yakovlev Yak-18 PM trainers.
-The flying instructor, her friend who recognizes and greets her.
+The flying instructor is a friend who recognizes and greets her.
 She climbs aboard a single-seat aircraft while the others put away the planes.
 Seated in the cockpit, Nadezhda experiences a flush of emotions as she examines the instrument panel of the aircraft.
-By carefully examining the instrument panel her memories are thrown back to her days as a fighter pilot and she recalls the day of her last flight with her fellow pilot Mitya.
+By carefully examining the instrument panel her memories are thrown back to her days as a fighter pilot and she recalls the day of her last flight with Mitya.
 The flying instructor and his students playfully push her aircraft back to the hangar while she is seated at the controls.

 As the aircraft is about to pushed into the hangar, the students are surprised when Nadezhda starts the engine.
 She then swings around and taxies out to the runway, with the astonished instructor and students running after her.
 Lifting off, her memory still flushed with emotion from her visit to the museum and seeing Mitya's photograph again, she repeats the final maneuvers she had performed in her aircraft when she tried to bring Mitya back to consciousness in the last moments of his final flight so many years ago.